mat-docs/SECU4.Site/docs/stream_api/stream_api.md

 | `CONFIG_PATH` | Path to the [config file](#configuration-file) within the container. | No       | `/Configs/AppConfig.json` |

 ### Configuration file
-Several options are available for
+Several options on the Stream API Server Container can be configured via a json file.

 | Option                             | Value                                                                          | Required                                          | Default | DataType              |
 |------------------------------------|--------------------------------------------------------------------------------|---------------------------------------------------|---------|-----------------------|